Prasanthyb/AZURE-IMAGE-ANALYSIS-FRONTEND/README.md

         ##Postman for some API testing

-##Used fetch request and Azure end point to send the image URL uploaded by the user for the image analysis by Azure and for receiving the response.
+#Used fetch request and Azure end point to send the image URL uploaded by the user for the image analysis by Azure and for receiving the response.

-##created a Navbar using Bootstrap
+#Created a Navbar using Bootstrap

-## created a function to get the filtered data from the backend when a button is clicked.
+#Created a function to get the filtered data from the backend when a button is clicked.

-##also added a function to store the selected items using spread operator which is useful for a final selection.
+#Also added a function to store the selected items using spread operator which is useful for a final selection.

-##Added some css to make the front end attractive.
+#Added some css to make the front end attractive.